crossplane-contrib/function-cue/README.md

       input:
         apiVersion: fn-cue/v1    # can be anything
         kind: CueFunctionParams  # can be anything
-        spec:
         source: Inline         # only Inline is supported for now
         script: |              # text of cue program text of cue program
         # show inputs and outputs for the composition in the pod log in pretty format
         debug: true
 ```

 The full spec of the input object can be [found here](input/v1beta1/input.go)